Title: Come Dance with Me in Ireland

 Three women get their feathers ruffled and their civility questioned when a poor peddler, possibly drunk, shows up at the door.

 Even though there's nothing supernatural about this man, the story has echoes of tales where a humble beggar is really an angel or royalty; he and the women are, in his own words, "of two different worlds."
 He may be a poet (he says he knew Yeats).
 Or he may be a peddler of shoe laces, nothing more or less.
 Whoever he is, he no longer has the stomach for self-conscious, half-cringing displays of politeness.
-The women may pass the test he poses, but with a poor or middling grade (what would you do in similar circumstances?).
+Mrs. Archer may pass the test he poses, but with a poor or middling grade (and what would you honestly do in similar circumstances?).